vinsol/nectarcommerce/_posts/2016-04-07-developing-nectar-extensions-part-1.md

 Much better.

 > __Note__: When we need to change the extension code while running the server we will have to recompile and reload.
-We don't have anything in Nectar right now to monitor all extensions file and do an automatic compilation and code reload.
+We don't have anything in Nectar right now to monitor all extensions file and do an augistscripttomatic compilation and code reload.

-#Testing#
+## Testing ##

 We are almost done now.
 To ensure that we know when things break we should consider adding a few test cases.
 For that we need to make sure that Nectar migrations are run before running the migrations for favorite products and we need the Nectar repo running as well.

 For the former we could update the test_helper.ex with: